 Table 12.3 Character tables and signalling bytes in the beginning of text string.

+For the text strings using BMP ISO/IEC 10646, the NorDig IRD are required (5) as minimum support all characters as defined in ETSI TS 102 809 [xx], annex C, plus the additional characters (specific to Skolt Sami) listed below in table XX in Annex YY.

 Note 2: This table is referred in ETSI EN 300 468 as Figure A1: Character code table 00-Latin Alphabet.
 This table is ISO/IEC 6937 plus Euro-sign (€).
 This is the default character set to be used if no particular character set is given (ref ETSI EN 300 468, Annex A.2 [13]).

+Note 5: The BMP ISO/IEC 10646 character table is introduced year 2023 and is optional for NorDig IRD models that are launched before 2025-01-01.

 The Network and/or CA operator may in their additional specifications add or remove and use additional character tables compared to NorDig listed character sets (e.g. UTF-8 ISO/IEC 10646 BMP), but then they should ensure additional character tables is supported by the IRDs inside the Network.

-Basic parts of the (Latin based) Nordic minority Sámi languages’ additional letters is covered by ISO/IEC 8859-4 character table (North and North-East European), however some specific Sami languages letters is missing in this ISO/IEC 8859-4 character table (e.g. some additional letters for Skolt Sámi.
-Use UTF-8 and ensure IRDs support UTF-8 in order to get all Skolt Sámi letters).
+Basic parts of the (Latin based) Nordic minority Sámi languages’ additional letters is covered by ISO/IEC 8859-4 character table (North and North-East European), however some specific letters for Skolt Sami languages letters is missing in this ISO/IEC 8859-4 character table (e.g. some additional letters for Skolt Sámi.
+Use ISO 10646 BMP subset as defined in Annex K (encoded as UTF-8) and ensure IRDs support this ISO 10646 BMP subset UTF-8 in order to get all Skolt Sámi letters).

 Each network/operator normally use one common character table within the transmission, suitable for its textual language(s) used in the PSI/SI.
+In some cases, EPG might be presented using multiple languages, where some of the events might require specific character sets for minority languages.
+These events can be described using a different character table, as described in 12.4.1.

 Country and Language Codes within PSI/SI